kode-git/NeMo/README.md

 <li>Pytorch 1.10.0 or above</li>
 </ul>

-For the rest of dependencies in Python, run `pip install -i requirements.txt` in a virtual environment
+For the rest of dependencies in Python, run `pip install -r requirements.txt` in a virtual environment

 ## Step-to-Step Guide